brianhoch/chalk/_posts/2021-02-10-case-study-digital-learning-product-workflow.md

 tags: [process, collaboration, service design]
 ---

-When Macmillan Learning reorganized the digital product organization, I jumped at the opportunity to co-create an improved workflow for researching, designing, implementing, and shipping digital learning products.
+When Macmillan Learning reorganized the digital product organization, I facilitated the co-creation of an improved workflow for researching, designing, implementing, and shipping digital learning products.

 ## Task ##

 My responsibility was to represent the design team and end user’s needs in a new workflow for researching, designing, implementing, and shipping digital learning products.
-I co-created this workflow with our ProductOps leader.
+I partnered co-created this workflow with our ProductOps leader.

 ## Actions ##